 So you’ve made a mistake and there’s a photo of you that you’d rather not share with the world — especially employers, colleagues, or business partners.
 Maybe you passed out drunk with friends who thought it would be funny to take a photo, or took a racy photo in a bikini on vacation.
 You might have even ended up with a mug shot.
 You certainly wouldn’t be the first person to have an embarrassing photo online.
 But a bad photo — or multiple bad photos — can really hurt your reputation and cause serious harm, including turning employers off during a job search or even making you lose your job.

-Removing Photos from the Internet
+Tips to Remove Pictures from the Internet

 In an ideal world, you’d be able to completely remove bad photos from the Internet, not just Google.
 Without the photo online, Google will have nothing to link to, and it will simply disappear.
 Unfortunately, it’s not always easy to have a photo completely removed from the Internet.

 Sometimes things get out of control and photos spread a little faster than you expected them to, or you’ve forgotten all of the places where you accidentally posted that photo of you on the beach.
 But there’s good news: if you’re the one who posted the photo, there’s a good chance you can take it down, too.